dmainaa/Flutter-Projects/README.md

 # amc

-A simple content dispatch application to memmbers of local churches in Kenya.
+A simple content dispatch application to members of local churches in Kenya.

 ## Key Technologies Integrated
 Dependency Injection (Get X).